christianebacani/Roadmap/README.md

 The `Understanding Data Engineering.md` file compiles key theoretical concepts and definitions that I learned from the DataCamp "Understanding Data Engineering" course.
 This file serves as a reference guide for important topics and terminologies in data engineering.

+### Introduction to SQL

+The `Stored Procedure.sql` and `Student Tables and Views.sql` files contain projects I created while learning Introduction to SQL.
+These are simple mini-projects that demonstrate concepts learned during the course, focusing on:

+- **Stored Procedures**: Demonstrated in the `Stored Procedure.sql` file.
+- **Creating Views in SQL**: Showcased in the `Student Tables and Views.sql` file.

 ### Key Concepts Covered:

 - **Airflow**: An open-source workflow management platform used to schedule data engineering tasks.